pustotnik/zenmake/docs/buildconf-taskparams.rst

 stlibpath
 """""""""""""""""""""
     The same as ``libpath`` but for static libraries.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+monitstlibs
+"""""""""""""""""""""
+    The same as ``monitlibs`` but for static libraries.
+It means it's affected by parameter ``stlibs``.

+    It's possible to use :ref:`selectable parameters<buildconf-select>`
+    to set this parameter.